skrey/yellow-extensions/plugins/feed/README.md

 How to use a feed?
 ------------------
 The feed is available on your website as `http://website/feed/` and `http://website/feed/page:feed.xml`.
-It shows the recently changed pages of the website, only visible pages are included.
+It shows recently changed pages for the entire website, only visible pages are included.
 You can add a link to the feed somewhere on your website.
 See example below.

 Example
 -------